 While not yet a legal requirement for cats, microchipping your moggy can be seen by some insurance providers as a sign of responsible pet ownership and in turn, some will offer lower premiums based on this.
 Further to this, the information stored on your cat’s microchip can make it easier for them to be returned to you if they’re found wandering a nearby village.

 By keeping your cat’s vaccinations up to date, you’re not only helping your cat out in the long run by doing your bit to keep certain illnesses at bay; you could also save money on your pet insurance premiums as some insurance providers may see your pet as a ‘lower risk’ for becoming ill.

 Insuring your kitty while they’re still young and healthy could be cheaper than trying to get insurance when they’re old.
 This is because your cat is more likely to need veterinary treatment when they’re getting on a bit.
 You may also find it difficult to find a provider who will take on your pet once they’ve reached a certain age.

 For more information on pet insurance, please visit our guides page.

-Once you have a good idea of the cover level you require and the types of policy available, you're ready to comparing pet insurance quotes!
+Once you have a good idea of the cover level you require and the types of policy available, you’re ready to compare pet insurance quotes!